kaustubhagarwal/DL-Final-Project/VoiceCloning/README.md

 - s (same as previous snippet): This argument (type int) controls how often (number of steps) the script saves the current model state.
 Setting it to 0 disables saving the model during training.
 The default value is 1000 steps.
 - b (same as previous snippet): This argument (type int) controls how often (number of steps) the script creates backups of the saved model state.
 Setting it to 0 disables backups.
 The default value is 25000 steps.
 - f (same as previous snippet): This argument is a flag (type bool).
 When set to True, it instructs the script to not load any previously saved model state and start training from scratch, even if a model with the same run_id exists.

+#### iii) Synthesizer
+You can run synthesizer_train.py with the following optional parameters
+- run_id (required): This argument (type str) is the same as before.
+It specifies a name for the current training run, used for organization, output storage, and potentially resuming training.
+- syn_dir (required): This argument (type Path) differs from the previous snippets.
+Here, it's a required argument that specifies the path to the synthesizer directory.
+This directory is expected to contain the ground truth data for training, such as mel spectrograms, audio waveforms (wavs), and embeddings.
+- m (same as previous snippet): This argument (type Path) allows specifying the root directory for storing all trained models.
+By default, it's set to "saved_models".
+A subdirectory named after run_id will be created within this directory to store the specific model weights and logs.
+- s (same as previous snippet): This argument (type int) controls how often (number of steps) the script saves the current model state.
+Setting it to 0 disables saving the model during training.
+The default value is 1000 steps.
+- b (same as previous snippet): This argument (type int) controls how often (number of steps) the script creates backups of the saved model state.
+Setting it to 0 disables backups.
+The default value is 25000 steps.
+- f (same as previous snippet): This argument is a flag (type bool).
+When set to True, it instructs the script to not load any previously saved model state and start training from scratch, even if a model with the same run_id exists.
+- hparams (optional): This argument (type str) allows specifying hyperparameter overrides for the training process.
+Hyperparameters are settings that control the training behavior but are not part of the model itself.
+This argument takes a comma-separated list of "name=value" pairs, allowing you to adjust specific hyperparameters without modifying the main training script.
+The default value is an empty string, meaning no overrides are applied.

 Pretrained models are now downloaded automatically.
 If this doesn't work for you, you can manually download them [here](https://drive.google.com/drive/folders/1gepTaAwryRh7FjCKuIF3hCT0WpH7f1_z?usp=sharing).